 The general rule with two typeface-matching fonts is that they need to differ in their style.
 You can see from the Playfair Display and Alice example that Playfair Display, despite being a Serif font, has some of the hallmarks of a display font.
 It's big, it's bold, and it allows for the eye to settle there for a moment before moving into the normalized body text.
 This bold heading and regular body combo is reminiscent of a newspaper headline and article, and gives a respectable and traditional look, and as such would be suitable for serious articles or a respectable publishing platform.

 Sans-Serif/Sans-Serif - When it comes to two sans fonts, then again you should be airing on the side of caution, making sure the two fonts are distinct.

 You can see that these fonts share a much more similar shape, and as such, need to be separated by both size and proportion.
 But, this is a dangerous game, as putting together two similar fonts that are both tall and narrow, or two utterly distinct fonts where one is narrow and the other rounded, can create a sense of tedium or dissonance respectively.
-These pairing work well for modern companies and voices, or if the platform is publishing less serious content.
-A bit more of a 'we're approachable…' vibe is created here.
+These pairing work well for modern company logos and branding, or if the platform is publishing less serious content.
+A bit more of a "we're approachable…" vibe is created here.